Tomek4861/UniversityTimetableOptimizer/README.md

     ```

 2. Select correct semester.
-3. Click `Add Course` and fill the Course Id.
+3. Click `Add Course` and fill the Course ID.
-4. TUTUAJ SCREEN.
-In the Dialog window you can blacklist groups - script will ignore them when creating a timetable.
-Why to do that?
-Because sometimes some classes groups may be full, or you don't want lessons with certain lecturer.
-In such cases simply put those groups separated by comma in the blacklist field.
-See examples[LINK] for more details.
+4. In the Dialog window you can blacklist groups - script will ignore them when creating a timetable.
+See [examples][(#usage-example] for more details.
 5. Repeat steps 3-4 for all courses you want to add.
-6. Click `Edit Travel Times.
+6. Click the `Edit Travel Times` button.
 7. Fill travel times for all time ranges.
 For most cases you can set one for whole day.
 8. Exit the travel times window.
 9. Click `Create Plan`.